Job Search Strategy

 • Retail: Seasonal hiring surge in September-October for holiday season.
 Post-holiday layoffs in January.

 • Healthcare: Relatively constant hiring year-round due to ongoing staffing needs.
+Hospitals and clinics always need nurses, doctors, and support staff.

 • Education: Spring hiring for fall positions.
 Most openings posted February-May.